probcomp/gen-quickstart/README.md

 To install Gen natively on your machine, please view the commands taken in the [Dockerfile](./Dockerfile), which is based on Ubuntu Linux 16.04.
 The steps in the Dockerfile can be reproduced on your machine but will require slight variations depending on your local development setup.

-Here is a brief documentation of the steps taken in the Dockerfile.
+Below is a brief documentation of the steps taken in the Dockerfile.

 1. Install global dependencies from Ubuntu APT.